iminyourwallz/iminyourwallz/README.md

   ⊹ ─ don't cover me unless you're a close friend :v ˊ˗

+Interests ⤷

 ⊹ ─ big fan of indie rock ,' synthwave ,' etc. i have great musik taste trust!! ˊ˗

 ⊹ ─ downbad for capitano but HOYO KILLED MY BOY UEUEUEUE ˊ˗

+⊹ ─ mild obsession with winter and cats (im normal guys i swear) ˊ˗

+⊹ ─ watch me forget everything about myself the second i write an aboutme ߹𖥦߹ ˊ˗
 <!---
 iminyourwallz/iminyourwallz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.